 Buy, Rehab, Rent, Refinance, Repeat (BRRRR): Tips For Each Step

-When practicing the BRRRR Method, it’s important to do the following steps in their exact order.
+When practicing the BRRRR Method, it’s important to take the following steps in their exact order.
 Here are a few tips for following each step of the acronym.

-Because the BRRRR Strategy relies on you purchasing a distressed property in need of updates and repairs, it may be hard to get a traditional mortgage on the home.
+The BRRRR Strategy relies on you purchasing a distressed property in need of updates and repairs, so it may be hard to get a traditional mortgage on the home.
 There are a few reasons for this.
 Most lenders require an appraisal on the property, but the value is difficult to assess on this type of property.
 Depending on the type of loan you get, the property may also need to pass specific guidelines to qualify.
 A distressed property will most likely not meet those requirements.

 Before you rule out financing completely, talk to a lender to see if you do have any options.
-It may be possible to use a home equity line of credit (HELOC) or a hard money loan to finance the purchase, but these options can be high risk and are often not recommended.
+It may be possible to use a home equity line of credit (HELOC) or a hard money loan to finance the purchase, but these options can be high-risk and are often not recommended.